CassandraTalbot32/phone_email_extract/README.md

 Using the code to process the following tasks

-4. Use the pyperclip module to cope and paste strings
+1. Use the pyperclip module to copy and paste strings

-5. Create two regexes, one for the matching phone numbers and the other for matching email addresses.
+2. Create two regexes, one for the matching phone numbers and the other for matching email addresses.

-6. Find all matches not just the first match, of both regexes
+3. Find all matches not just the first match, of both regexes

-7. Format the matched strings into a single string to paste
+4. Format the matched strings into a single string to paste

-8. Display a message if no matches were found in the text
+5. Display a message if no matches were found in the text